 - Avoid salt and fatty foods.

 - Exercise daily (even if it is just moderate walking).

 - Get blood pressure checked regularly.

-- Remember to take prescribed medication.
+- Remember to take prescribed medication as ordered.

 - Relax, stress can negatively affect your blood pressure.